Although I am a mom of teenagers, my thoughts below are relevant for parents of children of all ages.

 Authenticity is a cherished value of mine.

-Or there is my Debbie Downer persona (queue the “Wah Wah” sound effects).
-Someone asks the question and next thing I know, I am spilling out everything ending with how hard it is to get up each morning to face whatever challenges await me for the day.
+Or there is my Debbie Downer persona (Queuing the “Wah Wah” sound effects).
+Someone asks the question, and the next thing I know, I am spilling out everything ending with how hard it is to get up each morning to face whatever challenges await me for the day.

 It’s not a fair stigma.
 Both disorders are just misunderstood.